zd3nik/SubSim/README.md

 Every game is configured with a title, a map of a fixed size, and a list of customized game settings.
 A message with the server version, game title, map size, and the number of customized game settings is sent to each player when they connect to the game server.
 If the number of customized game settings is greater than zero an additional message will be sent for each customized setting immediately after the first message.

 When a game is created the game server first waits for players to join.
 When a player connects they are provided the game configuration as described above.
-To join the game they must provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players only send starting positions for submarines that do not have a pre-set starting position.
+To join the game they must provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the starting coordinates you provide are ignored.

 See the [Communication Protocol Reference](protocol.md) for complete details about the message structure and message types.